 HVR supports the following cloud platforms for staging files:

 By default, HVR stages data on the Snowflake internal staging before loading it into Snowflake while performing Integrate with Burst and Bulk Refresh.
 To use the Snowflake internal staging, it is not required to define action LocationProperties on the corresponding Integrate location.

 Snowflake on AWS

 - An AWS S3 location (bucket) - to store temporary data to be loaded into Snowflake.
 For more information about creating and configuring an S3 bucket, refer to AWS Documentation.

-- An AWS user with 'AmazonS3FullAccess' policy - to access this location.
 For more information, refer to the following AWS documentation: